minima52/digital-garden/_pages/index.md

 ### This is a collection of notes.

 <p>Hi! 👋 I'm May.
-You've stumbled upon a collection of notes that contain everything from musings, streams of consciousness to thoughts that have been incubating in my mind for awhile. 🧠✨</p>

-<p>The notes I write are mostly for myself, however you are free to explore them as you like by clicking on any link that interests you. </p>
+You've stumbled upon a collection of notes that contain everything from musings, streams of consciousness to thoughts that have been incubating in my mind for awhile. 🧠✨ The notes I write are mostly for myself, however you are free to explore them as you like by clicking on any link that interests you. </p>

 ### start here:
 <ul>